OSharpe001/dev_squared_app/frontend/README.md

 -The "Back to Blogs" button doesn't work.
 There are a lot of re-renders and client ends up back on the "Current Blog" page they were trying to leave.

 - After pressing the like button, the screen doesn't rerender to reflect the change.
-This allows a user to add multiple likes on the same blog or comment.

 ---